SomeoneElseOSM/designation-style/README.md

 designation-style
 =================

-osm2pgsql "style.lua" that causes the standard map style to render England/Wales access "designations" in preference to highway or tracktype.
+This is an osm2pgsql "style.lua" that causes the "standard" OSM map style to render England/Wales access "designations" in preference to highway or tracktype.

-The "standard" stylesheet contains rules for different sorts of tracks (tracktype), but doesn't contain rules for English/Welsh rights of way designations.
+The "standard" stylesheet contains rules for different sorts of tracks (tracktype=grade1 - grade4), but doesn't contain rules for English/Welsh rights of way designations ("public_footpath" etc.).

 The changes here do the following: